 In this how-to guide, we’ll walk you through the basics for some of the most common at-home plumbing repairs and upgrades.
 Armed with a little knowledge, you may find the confidence to do it yourself.

-Combine cold temperatures with a prolonged power outage, and you’ve set the table for disaster, as many Texas residents found out recently.
+Combine cold temperatures with a prolonged power outage, and you’ve set the table for disaster, as many Texas residents found out in 2021.
 As pipes froze and burst during an extreme cold snap, many homeowners faced expensive cleanup and repair jobs.
 But in many cases, this didn’t have to happen.
 Follow these guidelines to protect your pipes.